enriquepablo/terms/README.rst

 With these words, we can build facts.
 A fact consists of a verb and any number of (labelled) objects.

-Verbs are special words in that they can have modifiers (or objects) when used to build facts.
+Verbs are special words in that they have modifiers (or objects) when used to build facts.
 These modifiers are words, and are labeled.
 To define a new verb, you provide the types of words that can be objects for the verb in a fact, associated with their label.